paul-thebaud/phpunit-generator/README.md

 * __gen-one__: To generate unit tests skeleton for only one file.
 * __gen-def__: To generate unit tests skeletons of a repository with the default configuration.
 * __gen-one-def__: To generate unit tests skeleton for only one file with the default configuration.

-Check them on the [Usage section](DOCUMENTATION.md#console-usage) of documentation for more details.

 PhpUnitGenerator can also be used online on [this website](https://phpunitgen.heroku.com)